norcams/iaas/docs/team/development/vagrant/web.rst

   192.168.0.250   api.iaas.intern

-is because the generated sertificate is a wildcard sertificate and will lead to an SSL error if OS_AUTH_URL in the openrc file for use by the Openstack client, is api.vagrant.iaas.intern.
+is because the generated certificate is a wildcard certificate and will lead to an SSL error if OS_AUTH_URL in the openrc file for use by the Openstack client, is api.vagrant.iaas.intern.
 Instead, set it to api.iaas.intern

 sshuttle
 ========